Table of contents

 If space allows, a rectangle should be formed that – just like a single workstation – is at right angles to the window.
 As many people as possible sit across from each other and do not have to look directly into the sun.

 The U-shaped arrangement of desks known from school is just as popular.
-This offers the added value that the centre of the room remains free so that the materials and later the results can be stacked there.
+This offers the added value that the center of the room remains free so that the materials and later the results can be stacked there.

 As already mentioned, the star-shaped seating arrangement is also enjoying increasing popularity, as this is made considerably easier by the use of rollers under the furniture.